 Another way you can tell if your company is stacked with bad employees is low morale.

 Once it starts to affect customers, they’ll see your company as an organization that makes it a headache to move their cargo and will no longer bring you their business.
-Which brings me to our final sign of a poor hiring process affecting your business.
+This brings me to our final sign of a poor hiring process affecting your business.

 4. Poor Customer Service

-When hiring for customer service you should always ask yourself one question: does this person
+When hiring for customer service, you should always ask yourself one question: does this person

-have the right traits for customer facing work?
+have the right traits for customer-facing work?

 Your customer’s experience with your company needs to be exceptional at every point, especially customer service.
 Not everyone is cutout for customer service, so it’s important to hire the people with customer-centric personality traits.